Flaxseed Gel Benefits for Hair – What It Is, How to Use, and Why Curlies Love It

 Flaxseed gel is known as a film-forming hair gel, which means it wraps each strand and helps keep moisture in.
 It even has flaxseed gel protein content that can help repair and strengthen hair.

 Some still wonder if flaxseed gel vs store-bought gels is worth the effort.
 Many DIY fans choose homemade because they prefer beauty without harsh chemicals.
-It also helps moisture retention for curls and restores hair elasticity and shine to dry strands.
+It also helps with moisture retention for curls and restores hair elasticity and shine to dry strands.

 Conclusion: